-N. MEDICAID
+IV.
+MEDICAID

 If an individual has insufficient income to private pay for care and does not have or cannot get a long-term care insurance policy, the only option available is Medicaid.
 Unlike Medicare, Medicaid is a government program which pays both medical costs and long-term care costs.
 However, Medicaid is designed as a payor of last resort and to qualify you must meet strict financial and other eligibility requirements.
-The rules governing Medicaid are complex, and frequently change, requiring great care in the planning and application for benefits.
-That does not have to happen, however, and we have helped hundreds of clients navigate the "minefield" of the Medicaid planning and filing process.
+The rules governing Medicaid are complex and frequently change, requiring great care in the planning and application for benefits.
+We have helped hundreds of clients navigate the "minefield" of the Medicaid planning and filing process.
 If you or a loved one is in need of Medicaid, please contact our office to schedule a consultation.
 As described below there are excellent planning options available for long-term care, but under the new Medicaid eligibility rules, waiting to plan is NOT one of those options.